-S No Nature of the Document Type of Verification I Proof of possession of Aadhaar number where offline verification can be carried out Offline verification II Proof of possession of Aadhaar number where offline verification cannot be carried out Digital KYC as specified under Annex - I III Any OVD containing the details of identity and address Digital KYC as specified under Annex - I IV Any equivalent e-document of any OVD containingthe details of identity and address Verification of Digital signature and Live photo as specified under Annex - I
+S No Nature of the Document Type of Verification I Proof of possession of Aadhaar number where offline verification can be carried out Offline verification omine vernication can be carried out II Proof of possession of Aadhaar number where Digital KYC as specified under offline verification cannot be carried out Annex - I III Any OVD containing the details of identity and Digital KYC as specified under address Annex - I IV Any equivalent e-document of any OVD containing the Verification of Digital signature details of identity and address and Live photo as specified under Annex - I

-Note: For a period not beyond such date as may be notified by the Government for the NBFCs, instead of carrying out Digital KYC, certified copy of the proof of possession of Aadhaar number orthe OVD and a recent photograph (where an equivalent e-document is not submitted) may be obtained.
+Note: For a period not beyond such date as may be notified by the Government for the NBFCs, instead of carrying out Digital KYC, certified copy of the proof of possession of Aadhaar number or the OVD and a recent photograph (where an equivalent e-document is not submitted) may be obtained.

 - a.
 Permanent Account Number or the equivalent e-document thereof or Form No. 60 as defined in Income-tax Rules, 1962 - b.
 The live V-CIP may be carried out by an official of the Company, for establishment of an account based relationship with an individual customer, after obtaining informed consent with adherence to stipulations as per Annex II - c.
 Offline verification of a customer may be carried out, if the customer desires to undergo Aadhaar offline verification for identification purpose.
-Offline Verification means the processof verifying the identity of the Aadhaar number holder without authentication, through such offline modes as may be specified by the Aadhaar regulations.
+Offline Verification means the process of verifying the identity of the Aadhaar number holder without authentication, through such offline modes as may be specified by the Aadhaar regulations.